sasounkr/ExtraCredit_Challenge/README.md

      b) If the element is a operator, pop operands for the operator from stack.
 Evaluate the operator and push the result back to the stack
   3) When the expression is ended, the number in the stack is the final answer

 So, suppose we have the expression "12x3+".
 By the algorithm, we push '1' to the stack.
 Then, we push '2' to the stack.
 Then, when we encounter 'x', we pop 2 from stack and pop 1 from stack.
 Multiply 1x2 to get result 2.
 Push 2 to stack.
 Then, push 3 to stack.
 Then, we when we encounter '+', pop 3 from stack and pop 2 from stack.
-Add 2+3 to ge result 5.
+Add 2+3 to get result 5.
 Push 5 to stack.

-Return result 5.
+You are tasked to impelement one function: void evaluate_helper(shared_ptr<Node> root, stack<int>& tokens) {
+(**Hint**: what kind of traversal would you need for POSTfix expression?)

+# Code that is Implemented for you

 side note:
 You can also look at my Rubix files... but they're not even close to complete.
 The idea was to make a Rubix cube, randomly scramble it, and then try to solve it using the A* algorithm.
 However, it is too time consuming for me to do for an extra credit assignment, so I leave it to you if you want to impelement it as a future homework assignment.